lavar-rnf/winter-2026-final-project-team-13/README.md

 ---

-## Accomplishments

-- Created a working, accurate representation of the racetrack in Unity
-- Mapped the track's dimensions and visuals accurately using overhead photos
-- Built out surrounding environment including the EBU2 building, courtyard, umbrellas, trees, and other landmarks

----

-## How We Solved Issues

-- Adapted deliverables for the project quickly when original goals proved too difficult
-- Communicated clearly during weekly presentations when goals with ORB-SLAM became more difficult than anticipated

----

 ## Future Direction

-- Make track more accurate
-  - Build out the courtyard area and make it driveable
+- Build out the courtyard area and make it fully driveable
-  - Use ORB-SLAM 3 data (x, y, z position + quaternions) to trace out the spline in Unity
+- Use ORB-SLAM 3 data (x, y, z position + quaternions) to trace out the spline in Unity for a more precise track representation

 ---